 Located in Sutton, Surrey, today a southwestern district of Greater London.
-The Picture Theatre opened on July 1st 1910.
+The Picture Theatre opened on 1st July 1910.
 Designed by Mr H. Roberts, there was a domed tower feature on the left-hand side of the facade.
-Inside the auditorium it had a barrel vaulted ceiling, with ribs across which were decorated with fibrous plaster and specially designed stencil ornament.
+Inside the 650-seat auditorium it had a barrel vaulted ceiling, with ribs across which were decorated with fibrous plaster and specially designed stencil ornament.
 It was independently operated for most of its cinematic life.

 In 1946, the Picture Theatre was taken over by James Gardner, who operated cinemas in Kingston & Ewell.
 In 1953, it was re-named Curzon Cinema.